Like male privilege, White privilege, and the like, the easiest way to recognize Christian privilege is probably by considering a few examples:

 - An American Christian can affix a Jesus fish to his or her car without having to give vandalism a second thought.
 And yet, I do not get to place any sort of symbol promoting science, reason, or atheism on my car for fear of vandalism or assault.
 The same goes for t-shirts.

-- The state of Florida actually exempts faith-based day-care centers from state inspection and licensing while requiring both of secular day-care centers.
+- The state of Florida and a handful of other states actually exempt faith-based day-care centers from state inspection and licensing while requiring both of secular day-care centers.

 - Public school teachers may come under fire for criticizing religion but are expected to criticize every other form of idiocy.